 Diplomas will be mailed approximately 6 to 8 weeks after grades are available to the diploma address you have on file with your application in the Registrar's Office.
 Diplomas sent to addresses outside of the United States will require an additional $10 mailing fee.
 The address you indicated must be good for that time frame.
 Diplomas will not be forwarded by the Post Office.
 This address is only used to mail your diploma.

-To make necessary changes to your diploma mailing address contact the Office of the Registrar in Ward Edwards Building, Room 1000 or at firstname.lastname@example.org.
+You can review/edit this address in MyCentral.You may also contact the Office of the Registrar in Ward Edwards Building, Room 1000 or at firstname.lastname@example.org with any diploma address changes.
 Please specify the address is for your diploma.
 Diploma address changes cannot be taken by telephone.
 Inquiries via e-mail can be directed to email@example.com.
 If you update your local or primary mailing address, your diploma address will not be changed unless requested.

 If you move to an address other than the one on file in the Registrar's Office and fail to notify the Registrar's Office, we cannot guarantee you will receive your diploma.
 Returned diplomas will incur a $10 fee to be mailed again.
 If the diploma is lost in the mail a fee is required before a duplicate diploma will be ordered.

 A great way to show your Central Missouri pride and to let the world know of your accomplishment is to frame your diploma.
 A variety of custom frames and mats are available from the University Store-The Crossing.
 UCM diplomas are printed on 8.5" by 11" paper and are in the portrait orientation.
-Prices start at just $44.88 for brass or silver finished frame.
+Prices start at just $80.
 Shipping and handling charges apply to orders placed via the web or phone.
 Check the University Store web site for the complete assortment.